 All initial registration payments must be either received by the Office of the Bursar or estimated financial aid awards must be applied to the students' records, by the due date indicated online, to avoid the de-registration of classes.
 Once the student's initial registration bill is processed, classes will not be de-registered for an outstanding balance.
 If the bill indicates 'COP' beneath the balance due, classes will not be de-registered.
 Registrations will be processed automatically for students with a zero dollar balance and no financial stops appearing on their records.
-Late registration begins on Friday, August 26, 2011 and continues through Wednesday, August 31, 2011.
-Payment collected on Friday, August 26, 2011 or later is subject to a \$25.00 Late Registration Fee.
+Late registration begins on Monday, August 27, 2012 and continues through Friday, August 31, 2012.
+Payments processed on Monday, August 27th or later are subject to a \$25.00 Late Registration Fee.